Maine Coon cats are well known for their large muscular physiques, big bushy tails, and luscious long hair.

 There is a range of medical issues that your cat might be suffering from, including conjunctivitis.

 A veterinary professional will be able to rule out any possible underlying health issues.

 Maine Coon Eye Discharge

-There really is more to the Maine Coon eye than I first realised!
-Not only can this breed of feline have gold, green and yellow eyes, they can also on occasion have blue eyes, or even odd-eye.
+There really is more to the Maine Coon eye than I first realized!
+Not only can this breed of feline have gold, green and yellow eyes, but they can also on occasion have blue eyes, or even odd-eye.

 If you would like to learn about the top 7 Maine Coon health issues, click here to take a look at my informative article.